WeiLiRuc/WeiLiRuc.github.io/_pages/about.md

 * Data Fusion
 * Missing Data

-**I am currently recruiting master's and Ph.D. students.
+**I am recruiting master's and Ph.D. students.
 Please feel free to contact me by email if you are interested in these research areas.**